ktricky9/CRED-HLD-PROJECT/README.md

 - Configurable Kafka topic and bootstrap servers
 - Multiple listener configuration for both container and host access
 - Modular and sequential demo scripts for pipeline components
-- CDC event simulation with configurable event count
+- CDC event simulation with configurable row count and sequential IDs
+- Upsert event generation and processing with merge-on-read tables
 - Spark UI accessible for real-time job monitoring and debugging
+- Data summary integration (schema, count, samples) in pipeline
 - JSON field flattening transformations with schema preservation
 - Schema evolution with new field support
+- Breaking schema changes demo for educational purposes

 ## How to Run